TristanThrush/better-multimodal-alignment/README.md

 We got that last expression from the chain rule.
 Notice that [BLIP](https://arxiv.org/abs/2201.12086)’s causal language modelling (CLM) pretraining objective is designed to give us the probability of the next token given the previous tokens and the image.
 So we can compute $P(T | I)$ directly.
 We can also raise this probability to the power of $-1/n$ to get the perplexity of the text given the image in use cases where we need to normalize for the sequence length.

 What happens if we use $P(T | I)$ from BLIP's CLM head as our ITM score instead of BLIP’s canonical ITM methods?
 Overall, we get a better Winoground Image Score.
 It is still quite close to random chance, but at least there does not seem to be a bias to perform worse than random like the canonical ITM methods.
-Results above random chance are bold.

 | Model                          | Image Score  |
 |------------------------------- | ------------ |